 You stumbled on this post because you want to learn some ways to save money fast.
 Well, you are in the right place.

 Here are 101 ways to save money fast.
-I hope you will pick up 1 or 2 and apply it on your daily life.
+I hope you will pick up 1 or 2 and apply it in your daily life.
 If you want to learn more about saving money, check out these good reads.

 1. Make a grocery list before shopping.